 Excerpts from the 1933 Sulphur Springs Centennial History

 Location.
 40° 53.144′ N, 82° 51.299′ W. Marker is near Sulphur Springs, Ohio, in Crawford County.
-Marker is on Ohio Route 602 north of Paris Street (Ohio Route 98), on the left when traveling north.
-Cemetery is northeast of the village of Sulphur Springs, just south of Broken Sword Creek.
-Touch for map.
+Memorial is on Ohio Route 602 north of Paris Street (Ohio Route 98), on the left when traveling north.
+Cemetery is northeast of the village Touch for map.
 Marker is at or near this postal address: 5004 OH 602, Bucyrus OH 44820, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within Knisley Springs Farm (approx. 3.6 miles away); The Village of New Washington / The New Washington Band (approx. 5.3 miles away); Village of Chatfield (approx. 6½ miles away); To the Memory of Colonel Wm.
-Crawford (approx. 7.2 miles away); John Edward Hopley (approx. 7.3 miles away); Crawford County (approx. 8.2 miles away); First Lieutenant Harry L. Martin (approx. 8.2 miles away); Seccaium (approx. 8.3 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Knisley Springs Farm (approx. 3.6 miles away); New Washington (approx. 5.2 miles away); The Village of New Washington / The New Washington Band (approx. 5.3 miles away); Village of Chatfield (approx. 6˝ miles away); To the Memory of Colonel Wm.
+Crawford (approx. 7.2 miles away); John Edward Hopley (approx. 7.3 miles away); Bucyrus Historic Site (approx. 8.1 miles away); Crawford County (approx. 8.2 miles away).

 Regarding Remembering Our Veterans of Early Wars.
 Adjacent to the marker is a small mound of earth, covered with bronze flag holders and flags representing all wars involving US Veterans.
 Also, nearby is the grave of Adam Link.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 23, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 214 times since then and 18 times this year.
+It was originally submitted on May 23, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 259 times since then and 18 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 23, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bernard Fisher was the editor who published this page.